-- (a) the financial statements and notes, set out on pages 4 to 24, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Fund's financial position as at 30 June 2017 and of its performance, for the financial year ended 30 June 2017; - (ii) complying with the Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) the directors draw attention to note 2 (a) of the financial report which contains a statement of compliance with International Financial Reporting Standards.
+- (a) the financial statements and notes, set out on pages 4 to 24, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Fund's financial position as at 30 June 2019 and of its performance, for the financial year ended 30 June 2019; and - (ii) complying with the Australian Accounting Standards and the Corporations Regulations 2001; and - (b) there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable. - (c) the financial report also complies with International Financial Reporting Standards as disclosed in note 2 (a).